mal-lang/malsim-scenarios/README.md

 # malsim-scenarios
-A collection of scenarios to be run using the mal-simulator[1].
+A collection of scenarios to be run using the mal-simulator[1] which can be installed with pip.

 [1]https://github.com/mal-lang/mal-simulator